MastarCheeze/study-notes/physics/answer-bank.md

 Fewer excess neutrons in nucleus

+### Why countries away from equator has more temperature variation

+-   Angles of exposure to sun rays vary
+-   Duration of day/night vary

 ### How to determine distance of celestial object from Earth

+-   Change in wavelength
 -   Redshift
 -   Brightness

 ### What can be deduced from CMBR

 -   CMBR is microwave radiation at all points in space
--   Produced when universe is formed
+-   Produced shortly after universe is formed (Big Bang)
--   Radiation expanded and red-shifted into microwave
+-   Radiation expanded into microwave region
 -   Evidence that universe expanded

 <br><br>